delickate/codeigniter/README.md

 # codeigniter
-This class allow to multiple API request simultaneously.
+This class allows multiple API request simultaneously.

 # How to use this class?
 <pre>